 Conducting preclinical testing and clinical trials is a time-consuming, expensive and uncertain process that takes years to complete, and we may never generate the necessary data required to obtain regulatory approval and achieve product sales.
 Our anticipated development costs would likely increase if we do not obtain favorable results or if development of our product candidates is delayed.
 In particular, we would likely incur higher costs than we currently anticipate if development of our product candidates is delayed because we are required by the U.S. Food and Drug Administration (FDA) or foreign regulatory authorities to perform studies or trials in addition to those that we currently anticipate, or we decide to conduct additional studies or trials for strategic reasons.
-For example, we recently announced that in the SUPPRESS trial, brincidofovir did not prevent clinically significant CMV infection through Week 24 after hematopoietic cell transplant to a greater extent that occurred on placebo, the primary endpoint of the trial.
+For example, we announced that in the SUPPRESS trial, brincidofovir did not prevent clinically significant CMV infection through Week 24 after HCT to a greater extent than occurred on placebo, the primary endpoint of the trial.

-We are undertaking a review of our overall development plan for brincidofovir.
+We have undertaken a review of our overall development plan for brincidofovir.
 In connection with this review we elected to close the SUSTAIN and SURPASS trials of brincidofovir in kidney transplant recipients.
-The brincidofovir IND for CMV prevention is currently on a partial clinical hold, pending completion of additional analyses of the SUPPRESS data and their submission to FDA.
+The brincidofovir IND for CMV prevention is currently on a partial clinical hold, pending review of this program by the FDA.
 We anticipate that we will need to initiate one or more additional clinical trials in order to attain FDA and/or foreign regulatory approval of brincidofovir.
-For example, in light of the numerical difference in mortality observed in SUPPRESS and the absence of a mortality benefit observed when interim results from our AdVise trial were compared to data from Study 305, our historical matched control study, the FDA is likely to require us to conduct one or more additional prospective, controlled trials of brincidofovir in AdV.
-Given the limitations we have observed with the historical control data we have collected for AdVise to date, we do not anticipate that the final results of the AdVise trial when matched to historical controls will show a significant mortality benefit.
+For example, in light of the numerical difference in mortality observed in SUPPRESS and the absence of a mortality benefit observed when interim results from our AdVise study were compared to data from Study 305, our historical matched control study, it is likely we will be required to conduct one or more additional prospective, controlled trials of brincidofovir in AdV.
+Given the limitations we have observed with the historical control data we have collected for AdVise to date, we do not anticipate that the final results of the AdVise study when matched to historical controls will show a significant mortality benefit.
 Because of the numerous risks and uncertainties associated with pharmaceutical product development, we are unable to predict the timing or amount of any increase in our anticipated development costs that will result from any additional trials.